saqibapps/gear4music/README.md

 - Each consignment is one parcel only.
 - Each consignment data passed into the batch process function has been validated and correct.
+- Each consignment is added as a line in the batch file.
+One line represents one consignment.
+- This batchfile only has 1 consignment to send to the courier specified in the consignment.

 Implementation